Researchers

 Q: What is not included in the LTC Data Cooperative dataset?

-A: The LTC Data Cooperative dataset does not include unstructured data or curated cohort definitions or variables, or any other elements not described in the Technical User Guide.
+A: The LTC Data Cooperative dataset does not include unstructured nursing notes, structured nursing notes, non-medication orders (e.g., for nutrition, therapy, wound care), PDF documents (e.g., hospital discharge records, radiology or lab results), daily ADL documentation done by CNAs, or care plan documentation.
 For access to data elements beyond the standard dataset or creation of custom cohorts or outcome data, researchers may request a quote for supplemental data element creation.

-The dataset does not include Resident Personally Identifiable Information (PII) and Protected Health Information (PHI), identifiable information about providers (e.g. name, NPI), or identifiable information about facilities (e.g. name, CCN), unless approved by the LTC Data Cooperative, the researcher’s funding body, and an applicable research oversight entity (i.e., institutional review board, privacy board).
+The dataset does not include name or medical record identifiers.
+Resident date of birth (rather than just year), identifiable information about providers (e.g. name, NPI), or identifiable information about facilities (e.g. name, CCN), are not available unless approved by the LTC Data Cooperative, the researcher’s funding body, and an applicable research oversight entity (i.e., institutional review board, privacy board).

-Q: How should I proceed if my study requires PII, PHI, or other identifiable information at the provider or facility level?
+Q: How should I proceed if my study requires identifiable information at the provider or facility level?

 A: Email LTCDataCooperative@AHCA.org for details about required approvals and next steps.